rjfarmer/mesa-on-a-stick/README.md

 difference between the commands is the mesa-star-cwd creates a copy of the default work directory, which is a basic shell of what you need to run a model.
-While mesa-star-test copies a MESA test suite folder,  hich is a useful place to start new projects.
+While mesa-star-test copies a MESA test suite folder, which is a useful place to start new projects.
 You should not need to make any changes in the test_suite inlists for it to work, other than your own customization's.

 Then edit the inlists to describe the model you want and then type: